heartcombo/simple_form/README.md

 Simple enough, right?
 This is going to render a `:select` input for choosing the `:company`, and another `:select` input with `:multiple` option for the `:roles`.
-You can, of course, change it to use radio buttons and check boxes as well:
+You can, of course, change it to use radio buttons and checkboxes as well:

 ```ruby
 f.association :company, as: :radio_buttons